 A bland diet is not complete and balanced.
 A complete and balanced diet has all of the vitamins and minerals a dog needs on a daily basis.
 The majority of commercially available dog foods are considered complete and balanced.

-Feeding a bland diet is safe on a short term-basis, but if given too long, it can start to cause metabolic abnormalities in a dog, resulting in illness, weight loss, and an inability to process food or protect the body from pathogens.
+Feeding a bland diet is safe on a short term-basis, but if fed too long, it can start to cause nutrient imbalances in a dog, resulting in illness, weight abnormalities, and an inability to protect the body from infectious diseases.

-If your pet needs to be on a bland diet for an extended period of time, the diet needs a pet-safe multivitamin added or needs to be analyzed closely by a veterinary nutritionist.
+If your pet needs to be on a bland diet for an extended period of time, the diet needs to be formulated by a veterinary nutritionist to prevent nutrient imbalances.
 There are also several dog food brands that produce and sell bland diets for dogs if you do not like to or want to cook.

 Bland Diet for Dogs Recipe